SarathUW/PiWRIS/docs/user_stories.md

 ## User Story 3

 Ben is an college student.
-They are a Geology major and is taking classes on hydrology.
+They are a Geology major and are taking classes on hydrology.
 They want to use this software to dowload a subset of the hydrology data on the WRIS website for a final group project.
 They need a quick and easy way to download data that can be accessed on various devices (e.g., laptop, phone) and shared with multiple people.
 They don't have much technical skill and want a software that is easy to learn.

 ## User Story 4